 For this report, accounts in collections are any credit card, mortgage, student loan, medical loan, auto lease or auto loan accounts that have been sent to collections agencies, according to their credit reports.
 Creditors may have different standards for when they transfer debt to collections, but the typical cutoff is 120 to 150 days past due.
 For this report, we’re able to determine if an account is in collections but not how many days past due it is.

-Among Credit Karma members with accounts in collections, the average number of open accounts in April to June 2024 was 2.33 — slightly up from 2.28 in January to March 2024.
-Only members in the highest score band saw a quarter-over-quarter decrease (4%) in average open collection accounts.
+Among Credit Karma members with accounts in collections, the average number of open accounts in October to December 2024 was 2.4 — relatively flat from 2.3 in the fourth quarter of 2023.
+Only members in the highest score band saw a year-over-year decrease (10%) in average open collection accounts.
+Members in the subprime and near prime score bands experienced the highest YoY increases.

 Keep in mind that this measure only looks at members who have accounts in collections, not the Credit Karma member population as a whole.
 That means that it only captures people who are already potentially struggling with their finances.